mbasagoitia/data-structures-and-algorithms-js/data-structures/linked-lists/README.md

 Doubly Linked Lists: Each node contains two pointers, a pointer to the next node and a pointer to the previous node.

 Circular Linked Lists: Circular linked lists are a variation of a linked list in which the last node points to the first node or any other node before it, thereby forming a loop.

+## Methods

+The methods we implemented on a linked list in this exercise include the following:

+- isEmpty
+- getSize
+- prepend
+- append
+- insert
+- search
+- removeFrom
+- removeValue
+- print
+- reverse